yuhexiong/pyinstaller-build-binary-docker-image-guide/README.md

 **(also provided Traditional Chinese version document [README-CH.md](README-CH.md).)**

-Adjust code to accommodate both local running and PyInstaller build environments.
-Building a Docker Image with PyInstaller as a Binary including all required packages and launch it using Docker Compose with mounted configuration files.
+Use PyInstaller to package the project into a binary file to build a Docker image, including all required dependencies, and use Docker Compose to start it while mounting configuration files.

 ## Overview